fbpx

 Conclusion

-In such a competitive world, architects must learn how to sell.
+In such a competitive world, architects must learn to sell.

-“Sell or Be Sold” offers architects the keys to unlock their true potential.
+“Sell or Be Sold” offers the keys to unlock your true potential.

-So dust off your blueprints, and read Cardone’s book.
+So put aside your plans for a moment and read Cardone's book.

 .